 Finances and Membership Fees

-The annual operating costs of our buildings are in the region of £4,000; this includes insurance, water and ground rates and electricity but not repairs or redecoration etc.
+The annual operating costs of our buildings are in the region of £4,000; this includes insurance, water and ground rates and electricity but not repairs or redecoration.

-All members of the scout Association pay a capitation fee, currently about £32, which covers administration at national, county and district level and also for insurance for members and visitors to our HQ.
+All members of the Scout Association pay a capitation fee, currently £32, which covers administration at national, county and district level and also for insurance for members and visitors to our HQ.
 We pay this from our funds.